Global Activities

 ITOCHU Europe PLC

-Support for the Hackney Foodbank
+ITOCHU Europe PLC Event for the Hackney Foodbank

-Support for fruit tree planting through FRUITFUL OFFICE
+Support for Fruit Tree Planting through FRUITFUL OFFICE

 ITOCHU Europe is supporting the planting of fruit trees through the FRUITFUL OFFICE.
 FRUITFUL OFFICE provides a service to deliver fresh fruit to office and has been planting one fruit tree for every basket ordered since October 2023.
-ITOCHU Europe orders a basket twice a week and by November 2024, 126 fruit trees had been planted.
+ITOCHU Europe orders a basket twice a week and by November 2025, 227 fruit trees had been planted.

 ITOCHU Istanbul Branch